Millnert/SEv6/README.md

 Boot-strapping / How to add information:

  * Email me new information at martin@millnert.se
- * Want to committ directly?
+ * Want to commit directly?
 Contact me
  * Send PR

 ## Local/Muni Networks